 Hellebores have beautiful evergreen foliage that can add greenery to your flower beds.
 They will bloom in late winter and early spring.
 The blooms are long-lasting and can outlive the blooms of daffodils and buttercups.
 Plant hellebores in well-drained soils that are partially shaded.
 Many varieties produce white flowers, or flowers that are white or cream with a hint of green or pink.

 Witch hazel is a large, deciduous shrub that produces colorful and fragrant winter flowers.
 They are easy to care for as they are resistant to most diseases and pests.
 The blooms are shades of red, orange, and yellow.
 The bright blooms can add a fiery impact and light up a dreary landscape.

 Witch hazel prefers to be in full sun in colder climates and partial shade in warmer climates.
 At maturity, the shrub will be 10 to 20 feet tall and wide.
 You can prune it back to keep a smaller size once the blooms have died off.
 Pruning should be finished before summer to give the next year’s buds time to develop.

 If protected from frost, this low growing plant can create a magical white carpet of fragrant flowers over the winter.
 Sweet Alyssum doesn’t tolerate heat well and if planted in the spring, will often die back in the summer only to re-emerge in the cooler fall weather.

 In colder climates, plant them in full sun.
 In warmer climates, plant them in partial shade to protect them from the hot sun.
 The fragrant winter flowers are good self-seeders and will produce year after year.
 The clustered blooms can be white, pink, or purple.
 Prune the dead flowers to keep the plant blooming.

-This bushy, deciduous shrub will add winter color and wonderful fragrance to your landscape.
+This bushy, deciduous shrub will add winter color and a wonderful fragrance to your landscape.
 Winter honeysuckle blooms in late winter and delivers bunches of creamy white flowers along the stem.
 Another pop of color emerges after the blooms die back and are replaced by small red berries that mature in late spring and early summer.